Pedagogy

 The iféa method

-We also offer a specific learning track for high potential students who have fallen behind in the classical curriculum.
-This learning track is shaped on a case-by-case basis with the child or teenager, alongside their parents, our teaching staff, and external partners.
+We also offer a specific program for gifted students experiencing school phobia within the traditional curriculum.
+This program is tailored on a case-by-case basis in collaboration with the child or adolescent, their parents, the educational team, and external partners.

 Bilingual teaching in primary school

-In a globalised world, being bilingual (English-French) has become a key skill for thriving in the 21st century.
-It involves cultural immersion from an early age.
+In a globalized world, being bilingual has become an essential skill for thriving in the 21st century.
+This requires cultural immersion from an early age.

 In Primary School